yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_GettingStarted.html.md

 *If you want to develop with sources, refer to the [Working with sources](#working-with-sources) section below*.

 <div class="info-box">Profile depends on SOOMLA's Core module.
 This document assumes that you are new to SOOMLA and have not worked with any of the other SOOMLA modules.
-If this is not the case, and you already have **Store**, please follow these directions only for the **Profile** module.</div>
+If this is not the case, and you already have Core & Store, please follow these directions only for the Profile module.</div>

 1. If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
 Make sure the version you clone is supported by cocos2dx-store (the tag is the version).